How to Choose a Martial Arts School

 System or Style Schools

 These schools stick with their traditions and methods.
 Very little has changed over the years, and they usually have a hierarchy of teachers and students from a Grandmaster down to the White belts.
-They preserve the method of the techniques and teach you how to use their method.
+They preserve the techniques and teach you how to use them.

 Self-Defense

 These types of schools usually do not teach a cohesive system and are mostly geared toward just self-defense.
-However, there are several types of self-defense: tradition-based or systematic based on the kind of attacks.
+However, there are several types of self-defense: traditional or systematic, depending on the kind of attacks.

-Tradition based methods are harder to learn and perfect, and often they do not cover specific defense for specific types of attacks.
-Many of these schools use a Kata (series of moves from their traditional style) to teach self-defense.
-These types of techniques base their self-defense on your attackers doing the same techniques.
+Tradition-based methods are harder to learn and perfect, and often do not cover specific defenses against specific types of attacks.
+Many of these schools use a Kata (a series of moves from their traditional style) to teach self-defense.
+These techniques rely on your attackers using the same techniques.
 That's not realistic.

 Systematic methods teach a specific attack and how to handle that typical street attack.
 This method is much easier to learn.
-However, you usually lose the technique that the traditional based systems cover, for example, the proper technique and power development.
+However, you usually lose the techniques that traditional-based systems cover, for example, proper technique and power development.
 Unless you understand these two (proper technique and power development), your techniques will be less effective than they should be.

-Ideally, you want a method that combines the two, both tradition and systematic.
+Ideally, you want a method that combines both traditional and systematic approaches.
 That way, you can learn the proper techniques and a systematic approach to self-defense.
 Only Kung Fu offers this type of training.
 The reason?
 It is based on actual combat and was taught to the soldiers in ancient China for hand-to-hand combat.
-During their training, the soldiers first worked on the power and proper techniques, and then they practiced against actual opponents.
+During their training, the soldiers first worked on their power and proper techniques, then practiced against actual opponents.

 Fighting & Tournaments

 These types of schools concentrate on what we call tournament or point sparring.
 The students travel to various events and compete against other schools.
-They compete in several types of tournament divisions: forms (choreographed movements), point sparring (coming close, but not striking their opponent, they receive a point with typically 3 points to win a match), and weapons of all different types.
+They compete in several tournament divisions: forms (choreographed movements), point sparring (coming close but not striking their opponent; they receive a point, with typically 3 points to win a match), and weapons of all types.

-There is nothing wrong with competition if that's what you or your child are looking for in a martial arts program.
-However, tournaments tend to leave out many other aspects, such as self-defense, etc. One type of school that we talked about previously is MMA.
+There is nothing wrong with competition if that's what you or your child is looking for in a martial arts program.
+However, tournaments tend to overlook many other aspects, such as self-defense.
+One type of school we discussed previously is MMA.
 They deal exclusively with competition and train their clients that way.
 That is usually fine for younger students under 30, but often not for anyone over 30.

 Kickboxing

 Kickboxing is not really a martial art.
-Kickboxing is a basic exercise program that uses martial arts techniques, punches, and kicks for an overall exercise program.
+Kickboxing is a basic exercise program that uses martial arts techniques, punches, and kicks.
 You'll notice one of the things missing from the earlier sentence.
 You guessed it, blocking.
-All you do is punching and kicking and never learn or practice the proper way to block.
+All you do is punch and kick, and you never learn or practice the proper way to block.
 Most defensive situations start with a block, so you'd be out of luck in that department.

 There's nothing wrong with that if that's what you want, an exercise program.
 However, one thing to look out for, many of these facilities do not have highly trained martial artists teaching the classes.
-Many times, the coaches are trained to run classes in a few weeks.
-They cannot offer corrections to improve the speed or power of the techniques because they haven't trained long enough to learn these aspects of the techniques.
-Also, there are a minimal number of techniques that you will do.
+Often, coaches are trained to run classes in a few weeks.
+They cannot offer corrections to improve the speed or power of the techniques because they haven't trained long enough to learn these aspects.
+Also, there is a minimal number of techniques that you will do.

 In Conclusion

 These are the major variations of martial arts schools and their focus.
 Naturally, there are offshoots of these.
-Ideally, you might want to consider a school that focuses on several categories, rather than one to give yourself more options.
+Ideally, you might want to consider a school that focuses on several categories rather than just one to give yourself more options.
 I would recommend the following:

 * Traditional aspects but reworked for today's lifestyle.
 It should be easy to remember the curriculum but challenging enough to improve and not get bored.